 IMPLICIT Interconception Care Proposals:

 • In your budget/staffing plan, we suggest considering if time to coordinate planning, implementation and evaluation can be built into existing staff time.
-Also, in your budget under Operating Expenses, include the IMPLICIT membership fee which is $800.
 Multivitamins for distribution, patient education materials, EMR restructuring, and funding for contraception for uninsured should also be considered with budget planning.

-• For interested partners, March of Dimes will be hosting a webinar on IMPLICIT.
-The webinar will take place on March 20, 2017 from 8:30am- 10:00am MT.
-Please contact Aimee Nussbaum at email@example.com if you are interested in joining the webinar.
-Additionally, more information on the IMPLICIT Toolkit can be found at www.prematurityprevention.org .
+• More information on the IMPLICIT Toolkit can be found at www.prematurityprevention.org .
 Partners will need to log in to create an account and then click on ‘Toolkits & Reports’ in the drop down menu.

-In order to be eligible to receive a March of Dimes community grant, the applicant must provide services in given State.
+In order to be eligible to receive a March of Dimes Utah grant, the applicant must provide services in Utah.
 The applicant organization must be an incorporated not-for-profit 501(c)(3) or for profit organization or government agency.
 The March of Dimes does not award grants to individuals.
-Applicants must disclose any conflict of interest due to representation by their organization on the chapter’s Program Services Committee or the Chapter or Division Board of Directors.
+Applicants must disclose any conflict of interest due to representation by their organization on the March of Dimes Maternal and Child Health (MCH) Statewide Committee or the Market Board.

 The March of Dimes does not fund billable health care provider services.
-The March of Dimes chapter community grants also do not fund scientific research projects.
-For information about research grants funded by the March of Dimes national office, please go to marchofdimes.com/research.
+March of Dimes community grants also do not fund scientific research projects.
+For information about research grants funded by the March of Dimes national office, please go to marchofdimes.org/research.